Video conferencing software: How to choose the best online meeting software for your business

 Collaboration becomes so much easier through business video conferencing—instead of a group huddling around a screen or emailing concepts back and forth, ideas and solutions happen in real time.

 Many services offer screen sharing, specifically as a collaboration tool, so your whole team can work together and bounce ideas back and forth.
-And this isn’t even limited to connecting teams across the world (even though that is a definite plus), sharing screens and brainstorming with those in the office allows everyone their own space to reflect and strategize on ways to move forward.
+And this isn’t even limited to connecting teams across the world (even though that is a definite plus).
+Sharing screens and brainstorming with coworkers in the same office without having to be in the same room allows each person the space needed to ruminate more effectively - resulting in better ideas and more unique strategies for moving forward.

-To bundle all of the points so far, with an option to have face-to-face conversations in the comfort of your own space without wasting time and money, business video conferencing can give you a wider net to reach new clients.
+To bundle all of the points so far, business video conferencing gives you an option to have face-to-face conversations in the comfort of your own space without wasting time and money.
+This lets you cast a wider net to reach new clients.
 Before, engaging with clients who are far away and possibly outside your typical target was costly and time consuming.
 With the ability to set up video conferences, those riskier clients might become a little less risky.

 How much did you pay for your work computer?
-Assuming it’s a laptop from the past five years, you probably spent somewhere from $500 to $1,000.
 How much did it cost last time you traveled to a client meeting?
 If it wasn’t local, did you take the train?
-It’s around $200 for a round trip from NY to Boston and takes a total of seven hours of traveling (and that’s one of the cheaper options—if you went with a faster train or higher-class seat, you’d be paying more).
+Did you have to stay overnight?

 As much as we love embracing new digital solutions, there are some tasks that just can’t be done through web conferencing programs, regardless of how advanced a tool is.
 For example, if you were looking for a particular conversation, you can’t search a word or phrase in a video like you could for email, and rewatching an entire meeting could take some time and energy.

 Using any service that relies on being online and connected has its risks: your WiFi could be down, your connection is spotty, your current speed isn’t enough to keep up with video streaming, and if you’re traveling, you’ll either be using a hotspot or, potentially, an insecure wireless connection.
-And if you’re recording meetings, your connection and speed could affect the quality and usability.
+And if you’re recording meetings, your connection and speed could affect the quality and usability of the video file.

 There are many, many options out there that are incredibly complex, but if it’s fulfilling your needs, it’s worth a try.
 This may require some extensive online training, which you may find more or less challenging when working remotely.

 Though it’s much better than strictly talking on the phone or email, most video conferencing solutions haven’t quite matched the quality of a connection made in person.
-This can also translate into a lack of team building among employees, which can then translate into you or your employees working as separate moving parts instead of one cohesive unit.
+This means more effort is required to sustain seamless team building - more check-ins and more conscious effort to connect.

 When searching for the perfect video conferencing solution, there are basic features that are included in most free plans, like HD video, cloud storage, top-rated data security, the ability to record meetings, etc. When you’re looking at paid plans, make sure to compare them with others, so you aren’t paying for something you shouldn’t.

-It goes without saying that the perfect product for you will be the one that you understand and can take advantage of everything it offers.
+It goes without saying that the perfect product for you will be the one that you understand.
+That way, you can take advantage of everything it offers.
 You may need some online training to get used to how the system works and figure out where to find the things you need (for both desktop and mobile versions), but when you use the software, it shouldn’t feel intimidating or overly complicated.
 It should simply be a tool to make your life easier, to help you have more successful meetings, to keep your business moving forward.

 Whether you’re pitching to a client or reviewing goals with our team, sharing a visual will support what you’re saying and even clarify some things that aren’t as easily explained.

 Having a desktop and mobile app is common for many video conferencing softwares, but it’s still incredibly important.
-Sometimes, you are away from your computer or only working from a mobile device or stuck standing during your commute—if a client or business partner wants to meet to discuss new business plans and opportunities or closing a contract, you want to be available in any way you can.
-By letting someone wait, you’re only giving them more time to talk themselves into a new, potentially worse decision.
+Sometimes, you're away from your computer or in the middle of a long commute.
+If a client or business partner wants to meet to discuss new business plans and opportunities or closing a contract during any of those times and they can't reach you, you’re only giving them more time to talk themselves into a new, potentially worse decision.
+You want to be available in any way you can - so having conferencing on your phone can be a business saver.

 Because of how common video conferencing software is, it shouldn’t be overly expensive.
-Of course, this is completely dependent on what you will need and how many users per month you’ll have, but if you are a small-to-medium business, your needs shouldn’t exceed that of a large corporation, so why should you be treated the same?
+Of course, this is completely dependent on what you will need and how many users per month you’ll have.
+But you shouldn't have to pay for more than what your company could reasonably use.
 Find the one that fits your needs with a plan made for the size of your business.

-Whether you are using the free or paid plans, when you contact sales or customer service, it should be a positive experience with a knowledgeable team member.
+Whether you are using the free or paid plans, you should have a positive experience with a knowledgeable agent when you contact sales or customer service.

 You shouldn’t feel as if you are bothering them or potentially risking the price you negotiated—you are their client, and, as a business owner, you know how a client should be treated.